 I can only attribute this miracle to gallons and gallons of Mercurochrome.

-Every summer that I remember was spent running like a banshee from dawn till dusk, always barefoot, and frequently right down the middle of Nebraska Street.
+Every summer day that I can remember was spent running like a banshee from dawn till dusk, always barefoot, and frequently right down the middle of Nebraska Street.

 Now, stubbing your toe on the smooth driveway was nothing, even if you were running flat-out.
 But stubbing your toe on super rough “street concrete” was nearly fatal.

 At least it seemed that way.
 And it probably sounded that way to the neighbors.

 “MOOOOOMMMMMM.
 I STUUUUBBBED MY TOE!”

-And for the 10,000th time that summer, Mom would reattach about half-an-inch of big toe that was dangling by a thread.
+And for the 10,000th time that summer, Mom would re-attach about half-an-inch of big toe that was dangling by a thread.

 She’d dab on Mercurochrome, which for some reason we called “Monkey’s Blood.”
 I’d stop crying to tell her I needed more.
 She’d saturate my toe and slap on a big ol’ bandaid.

 “In 1998, the United States Food and Drug Administration (FDA) became concerned about potential mercury poisoning resulting from the use of Mercurochrome.